Application for Admissions

 Students are advised to check with their health insurance company regarding reimbursement policies for the vaccination.
 The bacterial meningitis vaccination is available at pharmacies, and the local public health department will provide vaccinations for uninsured and underinsured individuals.

 Students who fail to submit certified proof of vaccination or a valid booster within the required time-frame will be unable to attend classes and will be dropped.

-Please see the Midland College meningitis web page for more information.
+Please see Steps to Enroll for more information.

 Other Immunization Requirements